 Refunds and credit carryforwards resulting from an overpayment of estimated tax or the deduction of employee business expenses may be requested using Form IR-25.
 You must attach a copy of your Federal Form 2106 and Federal Schedule A to claim employee business expenses on Form IR-25.
 Federal Form 2106 which has expenses reported on Line 4 only are not required to be filed with I.R.S. and will not be allowed on the city return.
+The 2% floor on the Federal return will apply to any 2106 expenses.

-- Refunds due you must be greater than \$1 or they will not be issued. - There is a three (3) year statute of limitations for claiming a refund or credit of any overpayment of city tax. - Mail refunds to: Columbus Income Tax Division PO Box 182437 Columbus, Ohio 43218-2437
+- Refunds due you must be greater than \$10.00 or they will not be issued. - There is a three (3) year statute of limitations for claiming a refund or credit of any overpayment of city tax. - Mail refunds to: Columbus Income Tax Division PO Box 182437 Columbus, Ohio 43218-2437